 You might not have thought that the efficiency gains and business advantages of the cloud could extend to your office printing operations, but that’s the reality: Businesses are increasingly adopting the SaaS model for their printing infrastructure.

 Your business is already on the cloud path.
 To continue to reduce your infrastructure and data center dependence (and all the management tasks associated with it), you can add office printing to your list of cloud services.
 Your IT team will have less work to do and more information to leverage.

 The Office of the Future is Now

 Print management via the cloud may seem odd at first, considering your organization’s printers are in your physical space—down the hall and to the left or whatever the case may be.
-That will still be the case when we return to a new normal in our businesses.
+That will still be the case as we return to the new normal in our businesses.

 The difference is that it’s super-simple to secure and manage them to protect information and track their output and related costs.
 Securing a device to enforce user authentication is as simple as a mouse click, and you have instant and total data awareness at your fingertips.

 With so much uncertainty around office life and the number of permanent home-based workers, print is likely to look quite a bit different for the foreseeable future, and touchless printing is one important option for businesses to provide their workforce.

 The Coronavirus pandemic has changed the way we think about touching shared surfaces, especially “high-touch” surfaces like payment consoles, railings, and public touch screens.
 Office printing is one example of a regular business workflow that often requires touching a heavily trafficked shared surface: the printer touch screen.